-The term of this MOU shall commence on the date when the terms and conditions for its effectiveness, as set forth in Article 1.3, Implementation of Memorandum of Understanding, are fully met, except to the extent that the parties have agreed in Letters of Agreement to continue to meet and confer after implementation, but in no event shall said MOU become effective prior to 12:00 a.m. on July 1, 2018.
-This Memorandum of Understanding shall expire and otherwise be fully terminated at 11:59 p.m. on June 30, 2021.
-The MOU in effect on June 30, 2018, shall have remained in effect through 11:59 p.m. on June 30, 2021.
+The term of this MOU shall commence on the date when the terms and conditions for its effectiveness, as set forth in Article 1.3, Implementation of Memorandum of Understanding, are fully met, except to the extent that the parties have agreed in Letters of Agreement to continue to meet and confer after implementation, but in no event shall said MOU become effective prior to 12:00 a.m. on January 1, 2023.
+This Memorandum of Understanding shall expire and otherwise be fully terminated at 11:59 p.m. on December 30, 2023.